sinclairzx81/typebox/readme.md

 ### Indexed Access Types

-TypeBox supports Indexed Access types using `Type.Index`.
-This feature provides a consistent way to access property types without having to extract them from the underlying schema representation.
-Indexed accessors are supported for object and tuples, as well as nested union and intersect types.
+TypeBox supports indexed access types using `Type.Index`.
+This type provides a consistent way to access interior property and array element types without having to extract them from the underlying schema representation.
+Indexed access types are supported for object, array, tuple, union and intersect types.

 ```typescript
 const T = Type.Object({                              // const T = {